lmanul/424/index.md

 These By-Laws are set forth to comply with the requirements of Article 9-B of the Real Property Law of the State of New York.
-In case any of these By-Laws conflict with the provisions of said statute or of the Declara- tion, the provisions of said statute or of the Declaration, as the case may be, shall control.
+In case any of these By-Laws conflict with the provisions of said statute or of the Declaration, the provisions of said statute or of the Declaration, as the case may be, shall control.

 SHEDULE A